rhine3/audiomoth-guide/guide.md

 * Select all of your waypoints to be exported by clicking the checkbox next to each point.
 To export all points, click the checkbox in the top row next to the word "Title."

-    * If you renamed your waypoints, e.g., "New point 35," you can search for the new points using the search bar with the magnifying glass next to it.
+    * If you renamed your waypoints, e.g., "New point 35," you can search for and select new points using the search bar with the magnifying glass next to it.

 * Click "File to Folder" > "Create New Folder" > type in a name for the folder > "Create Folder" > then click on the name of your newly created folder.
 This adds your points to the folder.